Dugong-Chinese/chinese-resource-app/api/README.md

 ```
 app.config['SECRET_KEY'] = 'super-secret'
 ```
-*👀 Look at how secure that key is!*
+*Look at how secure that key is (hint: it's not)!
+We should move it onto an environment variable eventually.*

 Ideally, this would be an environment variable or the repo would be private so that it wouldn't be publicly accessible.